Salesforce¶

 Overview¶

 Salesforce is a cloud-based CRM (customer relationship management) tool with a huge share of the for-profit and apolitical non-profit markets.
 This Parsons integration with the Salesforce REST API provides methods to describe objects and fields, handle records, and submit Salesforce SOQL queries that return a Parsons Table.
+For more information, see the Salesforce SOQL Documentation.

-The Salesforce class utilizes the Simple Salesforce
+The Salesforce class utilizes the

 client for making API calls under the hood.

-- Authentication
+Authentication

-Salesforcerequires your Salesforce username and password, as well as a security token which can be acquired or reset by logging in to your Salesforce account and navigating to Settings > My Personal Information > Reset My Security Token.
+as well as a security token which can be acquired or reset by

-To instantiate the Salesforce class, you can store your Salesforce username, password,
+you can store your Salesforce username, password, and security token as

-and security token as environmental variables (SALESFORCE_USERNAME, SALESFORCE_PASSWORD,
+environmental variables (SALESFORCE_USERNAME, SALESFORCE_PASSWORD,

 and SALESFORCE_SECURITY_TOKEN, respectively) or pass them in as arguments:

-from parsons import Salesforce, Table
+from parsons import Salesforce

 sf = Salesforce()